Depersonalizc/cg101/notes/02_3D Transformations II.md

 ### Camera (View) transformation

-With Ted and his friends ready, time to take out the camera.
+With Ted and his friends ready, time to take out our camera.

-The camera or view transformation $\mathcal C$, as the name suggests, effectively puts our virtual camera at a nice angle.
+The camera (or view) transformation $\mathcal C$, as the name suggests, effectively puts our virtual camera at a nice angle.
 To fully determine the camera's orientation in space three parameters are needed:

-- Position $\b e$  (Where is the camera?)
+- Position / "Eye" $\b e$  (Where is the camera?)
-- Look-at / gaze direction $\hat {\b g}$  (Which direction is the camera pointing to?)
+- Look-at / Gaze direction $\hat {\b g}$  (Which direction is the camera pointing to?)
 - Up direction $\hat{\b t}$  (Which direction is the top of the camera pointing to?)

 The camera transformation is defined as the rigid transformation mapping the vectors